Become Pain Free Now

 In Motion O.C. has helped hundreds of patients with hip labral tears — and we can help you too.

-Check out our patient testimonials and case studies and see for yourself why we’ve been Voted #1 Physical Therapy Clinic in the entire country on Yelp.
+Check out our patient testimonials and reviews and see for yourself why we’ve been voted the #1 physical therapy clinic in the entire country on Yelp and Google.

 All of our physical therapy treatments are conducted by our highly-trained physical therapists in state-of-the-art facilities.